CodeNeuron58/GenAI-LangChain/Chatbot/Chatbot .md

 * **Better LangChain Handling**: The bot is still working through how to seamlessly integrate with LangChain’s memory systems.
 It’s an improvement, but far from flawless.

 ---

+## **Version 3**

+This version introduces structured messages using `SystemMessage`, `HumanMessage`, and `AIMessage`.
+By organizing the conversation this way, the chatbot becomes more robust, maintainable, and easier to extend.
+Structured messages help keep track of roles and context, making the system more reliable and flexible for future improvements or integrations.